marevalo10/hackfiles/BoF_Fuzzing/README.md

 To run mona, in Immunity Debugger run the command in the textbox in the downside of the debugger.
 Just write:

-           !mona modules #In this case essfunc.dll is found
+           !mona modules #In this case essfunc.dll is found or ERC --ModuleInfo  #using x64dbg with the ERC pluggin
            \# Identify which modules have less protections active from the process running.
            \# To know the op codefor JUMP ESP we can use msf-nasm\_shell.
-Run it and put JMP ESP to identify the op code
+Run it and put JMP ESP to identify the op code msf-nasm\_shell

-           msf-nasm\_shell
            \>JMP ESP
            \#In other Kali is: /opt/metasploit\-framework/embedded/bin/ruby /opt/metasploit-framework/embedded/framework/tools/exploit/nasm\_shell.rb